 The show will be performed at Cork Midsummer Festival, Baboró International Arts Festival for Children and Dublin Fringe Festival.

-Junk Ensemble was founded in Dublin in 2004 by twin sisters Megan and Jessica Kennedy.
-The company is committed to engaging diverse audiences through the creation and presentation of brave, imaginative and accessible work that sheds light on important human issues relevant to society today.
-Current Project Arts Centre Associate Artists & previous Dance Artists-in-Residence at Firkin Crane and The Tate, Junk Ensemble is a multi-award winning company that has built a reputation as one of Ireland’s leading voices in dance.
-Junk Ensemble frequently collaborates with artists from other disciplines to produce a rich mix of visual and performance styles that challenge the traditional audience/performer relationship.
-This approach has led to productions being created in non-traditional or found spaces as well as more conventional theatre spaces.
-The company often works directly with communities in the creation and performance of their work.
-Their work has toured to New York, Europe, and throughout the U.K. and Ireland.
+Junk Ensemble was founded by twin sisters and Artistic Directors Megan Kennedy and Jessica Kennedy.
+Based in Dublin, the company exists to engage diverse audiences through the creation and presentation of brave, imaginative and accessible dance-theatre work that sheds light on important human issues relevant to society today.
+Junk Ensemble frequently collaborate with artists from other disciplines to produce a rich mix of visual and performance styles that challenge the traditional audience/performer relationship and their work has toured internationally.